Bankruptcy and Insolvency Records

 For individual bankruptcies, enter this information only if you are certain you know the province or territory where the person was living when they filed, as this may be different from where they live currently

 If you know the person's exact date of birth, enter the information using the format YYYY-MM-DD.
-Note that records that are missing birthdate information may also appear in the list of results.
+Note that records that are missing birthdate information may not appear in the list of results.

 Once you are satisfied with the results of your search, proceed to Step 3.